On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Introduction and Overview of Results

-An interesting property of our main observation is that the same proof works for all dimensions.
-That is, we show that for any PL embeddable $d$-complex, each triple intersection of link-complexes is a linklessly embeddable $(d-1)$-complex (in $\Rspace^{2d-1}$).
-As an consequence, in a planar graph, triple intersections of link-complexes (subsets of vertices) have at most three vertices.
+The above is true even for $d=1$.
+In a planar graph, triple intersections of link-complexes (subsets of vertices) have at most three vertices each.
 This is because four points on a real-line always allow a link between two 0-dimensional spheres.
 Obviously, in this case the graph would contain a $K_{3,3}$ otherwise, and hence would be non-planar.
-Of course this bound is not tight since we know that the triple intersections has at most two points.
+Of course, this bound is not tight since we know that the triple intersections have at most two points.
 However, this example shows the application of the results of this article to the case $d=1$.
+This theorem is proved using only elementary properties of intersection homomorphism and linking numbers in $\Rspace^{2d}$.

-In the case $d=2$ a stronger fact is true that a triple intersection of links is actually a planar graph\footnote{This improvement was noted to the author by Uli Wagner.}.
-The proof of planarity in the case $d=2$ uses the characterization of planar graphs by forbidden minors, and so is not directly generalized into higher dimensions, see the last section for a discussion about planarity.
+In the case $d=2$ a stronger fact is true.
+A triple intersection of links is not only linklessly embeddable but actually is a planar graph\footnote{This improvement was noted by Uli Wagner.}.
+The proof of planarity in the case $d=2$ uses the characterization of planar graphs by forbidden minors, and so is not directly generalized to higher dimensions, see the last section for a discussion about planarity.